Sunset at Don Edwards San Francisco Bay NWR. Photo by Peter Thoeny

 WE GROW CALIFORNIA PODCAST: Sustainable Groundwater Management Act: Yeah or nay?

-over ten seven years since the Sustainable Groundwater Management Act (SGMA) passed.
+It’s been over ten seven years since the Sustainable Groundwater Management Act (SGMA) passed.
 Now is the time when the rubber meets the road, and Groundwater Sustainability Plans are currently being implemented.
 Join Darcy Villere and Darcy Burke as they discuss the best and worst of SGMA.

 BROWNSTEIN PODCAST: Untangling Water Affordability: Policy Challenges and Community Impacts